 Sidney Crosby is the only active player on the list.
 You do not need to wait for the end of his career to place him in the 10 NHL best hockey players of all time.
 He has already reached that status.
 He will only climb up with time.

-Crosby was born in Nova Scotia in 1987.
-He started playing Ice Hockey at an early age.
-He was a born winner.
 During his junior career, he led his teams to win several trophies.
 No wonder he became the overall first pick in the 2005 draft.

 Crosby is a constant performer.
 But he has a knack for big games.
 He has the habit of scoring important goals.
-He also has scored 86 game-winning goals for the Penguins.
-Crosby, at present, is the most popular NHL player.

-Crosby had to deal with injuries several times.
-But his resilience and determination helped him overcome them.
-He is expected to have several more seasons to play.
-If so, he surely will move up the ladder.
+He is expected to have several more seasons to play, and if so, he will surely move up the ladder.

 Career Stat of Sidney Crosby

-Games | Goals | Assists | Points | Shots on goal | Game winning goals |
+Games | Goals | Assists | Points | Shots on goal | Game-winning goals |

 1187 | 548 | 949 | 1497 | 3781 | 86 |